CGLS

 USYMQR solves the linear least-squares problem min ‖b - Ax‖² of size m × n.
 USYMQR solves Ax = b if it is consistent.

 USYMQR is based on the orthogonal tridiagonalization process and requires two initial nonzero vectors b and c.
 The vector c is only used to initialize the process and a default value can be b or Aᴴb depending on the shape of A. The residual norm ‖b - Ax‖ monotonously decreases in USYMQR.
-It's considered as a generalization of MINRES.
+When A is Hermitian and b = c, QMR is equivalent to MINRES.
+USYMQR is considered as a generalization of MINRES.

 It can also be applied to under-determined and over-determined problems.
 USYMQR finds the minimum-norm solution if problems are inconsistent.